Monday, November 22, 2010

 I realized that my perfectionism was getting in the way of my performance.
 That genuine expression can eclipse a few false notes.
 And that acknowledging my imperfections is not the same thing as embracing mediocrity.
 It’s humbling.
 And pushes me to try harder each time, hoping.

 Today I had to accompany the church choir for our Thanksgiving program.
 The pieces were difficult...Rutter.
-(Say no more.)
 I practiced.
 Every day.
 For weeks.
 Starting slowly.
 Working out the difficult passages.
 Counting the ledger lines.
 Gradually speeding things up.
 With a metronome.
-Eventually had both pieces seamless and up to tempo.
+Eventually I had both pieces seamless and up to tempo.

 But there’s that darn performancy anxiety again.
-Literally anything could happen.
+Literally anything could happen if I panic.
 I pray.
 I’m prepared.
 I perform.
 It’s not perfect.
 It’s never perfect.
 I make mistakes.
 Every single time.
 But I recover.
 I play my heart out.
-And hope somebody who needs to hear it is listening.
-Then wait for some unexpected good.
+And I hope somebody who needs to hear it is listening.

-I’ve decided this new-and-improved process is a lot like life: I’m not perfect.
+I’ve decided this new-and-improved pattern is a lot like life: I’m not perfect.
 Not even close.
 I keep making mistakes, no matter how hard I try.
+But like Peter, if I panic, I sink.
+I pray.
 I recover.
-I pray.
 I live my heart out.
-And hope I manage to reach someone who needs me.
-Then watch for some unexpected good.
+And I hope I manage to reach someone who needs me.
+Then watch for some unexpected good to happen.

 * * * * *